Radiergummi/shore/README.md

 reasoning being, I find the responses way too bloated.
 I don't want to use streams as response bodies, but that prevents me from implementing PSR-7 all together, as well as the PSR-15 middleware standard - since that relies on PSR-7.

-So if you're looking for a small alternative to Laravel, Symfony at al to build your system upon, you've come to the right place.
+So if you're looking for a small alternative to Laravel, Symfony at al to build your system upon however, you've come to the right place.

+## Features
+ - Shore is _fast_: Currently, the whole framework stack takes around 0.01s to execute, including setup, route matching and sending the responses.
+ - A framework you can understand: Take a look at the code, hack it, whatever.
+Everything's simple, thoroughly documented and open for exploration.
+ - No fixed layout whatsoever: There are three constants in the [index.php](./public/index.php) that define where the code for your application is to be found.
+Just add some routes and build up the layout you desire.
+ - Real-world way to do things: No, Shore won't let you inject five different dispatchers to send XML/JSON/RPC/HTML.
+   Sorry.
+It sends JSON or strings, just like that.

 ## Getting started
-Shore has no fixed layout whatsoever.
-There are three constants in the [index.php](./public/index.php) that define where the code for your application is to be found.
-Just add some routes and build up the layout you desire.
+Clone this repository at the root of your new project, add routes in the main route file and you're ready.
+To follow the flow of requests, start at [`public/index.php`](./public/index.php).
+Comments will guide you.

 ## Defining routes
 All routing has to happen in the main routes file which is `require_once`'d in [`app/bootstrap`](./app/bootstrap.php).